 Perhaps you may just want to end the day in the village and enjoy a café meal from Myrtle House, or a la carte or al fresco dining at the Panino Restaurant, for wine connoisseurs Grays Inn includes Noyce Brothers Cellar Door (and accommodation), or for a quintessential Aussie pub experience visit Wollombi Tavern.
 If you need to escape the heat of the outdoors market, head to Harp of Erin Gallery Café, which provides not only an air-conditioned café and gallery but this quaint building retains much of its 19th-century history and charm.
 It’s a lovely place to cool down and savour refreshments and some of the best gelato around.
 While you sit back and relax – admire your new market purchases, and absorb Wollombi’s historical surrounds!

 Wollombi Markets (Easter holidays), sale items; plants grown in upcycled tin cans – by Gleaned

-For more information on Wollombi and surrounding areas, see our guide on The Best Scenic Drive for Campers, Tourist Drive 33Create your own adventure!
-Fun holiday guides with campervan hire!
+For more information on Wollombi and surrounding areas, see our guide on The Best Scenic Drive for Campers, Tourist Drive 33Create your own adventure with our fun road trip holiday guides!